AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference/index.md

   url: https://images.unsplash.com/photo-1529448005898-b19fc13465b7?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1600&h=900&q=80
 ---

-No matter what programming language you end up working with, you will inevitably find yourself asking the following question: Does this language support pass by reference?
-And the answer is a lot more complicated than you would think.
-It's something that isn't always explained well online.
-Beginners often walk away confused and with the wrong mental model for how memory works and how programming languages manipulate data.
+Regardless of what programming language you end up working with, there will come a point when you'll need to know whether it supports pass by reference or if it's only a pass-by-value language; understanding this can allow you to more clearly trace the flow of data in your programs.
+There's a simple litmus test that can help you figure out which one a language is, but it's also important to understand what exactly these terms mean.
+Unfortunately, this is a topic that isn't always explained clearly.
+Beginners often walk away confused and with the wrong mental model for how memory works.

-Specifically, you may have come across this explanation before:
+Specifically, this explanation is very common for languages like JavaScript:

 > Primitives are passed by value; objects are passed by reference.

-This certainly sounds simple enough to be true!
-Except it's not.
+While it certainly sounds simple enough to be true, it's not.
 JavaScript, like most programming languages, strictly uses pass by value and does not support pass by reference, even though it *does* have what we call "references" (object references).

 To make matters more confusing, [there's a lot of misinformation](https://medium.com/nodesimplified/javascript-pass-by-value-and-pass-by-reference-in-javascript-fcf10305aa9c) out there about this topic.
 It's something that beginners struggle with not only in JavaScript but also in other languages.
 Here's what the Medium article linked above says about passing by reference: